Apprenticeships

 National Apprenticeship Show

 The number of students seeking alternatives to university at the end of Year 13 is growing each year, with many being interested in securing an apprenticeship.
-We take our Year 13 students to the National Apprenticeship Show, the perfect opportunity to discover more about apprenticeships.
+Every year we take our Year 13 students to the National Apprenticeship Show, the perfect opportunity to discover more about apprenticeships.

 The National Apprenticeship Show showcases all levels of apprenticeships, including Higher and Degree, and offers our students the opportunity to engage with the region’s top employers, colleges, universities, and training providers in a face-to-face, interactive environment.